nguyenvanhaibk92/PhD.utils/README.md

   User <YOUR_TACC_ACCOUNT_NAME>
   RequestTTY yes
 ```
+NOTE:
-NOTE: you might need to check `/opt/apps/tacc-apptainer/1.3.3/bin/apptainer` path since TACC might update in the future.
+- you might need to check `/opt/apps/tacc-apptainer/1.3.3/bin/apptainer` path since TACC might update in the future.
+- you need to select "Enable Remote Command" in the Remote-SSH extension settings in Visual Studio Code.

 5. Open the command palette (Ctrl+Shift+P) and type "Remote-SSH: Connect to Host..." and choose "ls6-jax-ai-stack"